furycd001/No_Border-XFWM_Theme/README.md

 # No_Border-XFWM-Theme

-A simple nno border XFWM theme....
+A simple no border XFWM theme....

-Installation
+## Installation

 1. sudo mkdir /usr/share/themes/empty
    - You can name your theme whatever so replce "empty" with whatever you like.